dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/transition-plan.md

 Explanation: The Readiness Assessment Input is a core element of the Transition Plan that helps identify the organization's capability and willingness to transition to the future state, providing a foundation for the plan.

 Question: How does the Transition Plan contribute to mitigating risks in Business Analysis?
-A: By prioritizing product development tasks
+A: By prioritizing product development tasks over other operational activities
 B: By identifying and managing risks related to transitioning to the new state
-C: By focusing solely on stakeholder profit margins
+C: By focusing solely on stakeholder profit margins and financial returns
 D: By documenting the historical performance of the organization
 Answer: B
 Explanation: The Transition Plan aids in identifying and managing risks associated with the transition to the new state, offering actionable risk responses.